DNS Server at home - How to host your own Public nameserver

 Setting up a home lab DNS server provides an invaluable opportunity to delve into the fascinating world of Domain Name Systems (DNS).
 Through this hands-on experience, you’ll gain a deeper understanding of how DNS works.

-A DNS (Domain Name System) service is a valuable tool for establishing and managing your own Nameserver for your registered Domains.
-Utilizing a DNS service lets you conveniently maintain and manage your DNS records directly from within your lab environment, providing you with enhanced control and flexibility over your domain management processes.
+A name server is a valuable tool for establishing and managing your own Nameserver for your registered Domains.
+Utilizing a name server lets you conveniently maintain and manage your DNS records directly from within your lab environment, providing you with enhanced control and flexibility over your domain management processes.

 3. Have more fun

-Well, having your own DNS server in your home lab connected to the worldwide Internet is simply fun.
+Well, having your own DNS server in your home lab connected to the worldwide Internet is fun.
 Learn how to configure the services, create records, and use them for your own domains.
 Experiment with different settings and configurations to discover what works best for you.
-It’s fun and interesting!
+It’s fun and engaging!

-Your home lab is part of the internet. š
+Your home lab is part of the internet. 🙂

 Step-by-step guide on setting up a Homelab DNS Server